progressivepull/GIT-Deep-Dives/LESSONS/pull_request.md

 # 🔁 GitHub Pull Request from a Fork

+A pull request is a way to move code from your origin repository to the upstream repository.
+Typically, the upstream repository is the main project where protected code lives and where changes are eventually deployed to production.

+To begin this process, you first navigate to your GitHub origin repository.
+In this example, I’ll make a simple coding change—specifically, updating the README file.
+This marks the starting point of the workflow, since the goal is to push code changes that will be reviewed and potentially merged into the upstream repository.

 ![1_open_edit_README.jpg](./../IMAGES_STEPS/Pull_Request/1_open_edit_README.png)

 At the top of the page, click the Commit changes button.